usds/website-redesign/README.md

 - `image_description`: A short textual description of the image.
 - `date`: The date the post was published, in `YYYY-MM-DD` format.
 This field is used to determine which post summaries are shown on the blog summary page.

 Below the front matter (i.e. after the `---`) is the text that will appear as the summary of the blog.
 Ordinarily, this can be directly copied from the lede in our Medium post.
-Generally, this should be one single paragraphy, without formatting.
+Generally, this should be one single paragraph, without formatting.
 It can include links where appropriate.
 Links can be specified using the Markdown linking format, or by writing `<a>` tags directly.

 Once a file matching this specification is saved into the `_blog_summaries` folder, the `/blog` page will be automatically re-generated to display the most recent summaries, with the most recent post appearing first.
 If this change is merged to the `gh-pages` branch of the site, the blog page will be updated.